4WD MODIFICATIONS - DIY WORKSHOP

 Since we were contemplating a turbo fitment, we thought a larger-diameter snorkel wouldn’t provide less inlet restriction.

 Safari’s design employs a larger volume snorkel pipe and larger air cleaner entry nozzle.
 The diffuser plate is drilled out and discarded during fitment.

-In conjunction with a scoop cap the freerer-flowing snorkel is claimed to improve performance, by reducing engine pumping losses.
-Our forthcoming long bush trip (July 2014) will give us a good opportunity to check out these claims.
+In conjunction with a scoop cap the freer-flowing snorkel is claimed to improve performance, by reducing engine pumping losses.

 The snorkel kit for the 75 Series was boxed and came with cardboard templates for cutting and drilling, plus all necessary fasteners and fittings.